onthegomap/planetiler/CONTRIBUTING.md

     select: `File -> Invalidate Caches... -> Just Restart`.
   - If you see a "Project JDK is not defined" error, then choose `Setup SDK` and point IntelliJ at the Java 16 or later installed on your system
+- Recommended: Under `Preferences -> Tools -> Actions on Save` select `Reformat code` and `Optimize imports` to automatically format code on save.
 - To verify everything works correctly, right click on `flatmap-core/src/test/java` folder and click `Run 'All Tests'`

 Any pull request should: